amico412/GuardEngine/README.md

 # GuardEngine
-AWS engine to enable security baseline across multiple accounts change
+GuardEngine is an automated solution to set security baselines across multiple accounts within an AWS Organization.
+Lightweight governance tool that will set password policy, deploy CloudFormation templates, and enforce GuardDuty and SecurityHub.
+Multiple triggers set to ensure policies stay enforced even if they are removed by child account admins.